Protect yourself and others

 Stay home if you're sick

-If you do not have a primary care physician, you should contact one of ChristianaCare’s offices in your neighborhood.
-Virtual visits are currently available at some primary care locations.
+If you do not have a primary care provider, contact one of ChristianaCare’s offices in your neighborhood.
+Virtual visits are available at some locations.

 It is possible to become re-infected with COVID-19, so it’s important to: